suz608/InstaCoffee/README.md

 ## API Documentation
 The backend API serves the following endpoints:
 ### Store APIs
 GET /items Fetches all items of the coffee shop.
 GET /items/:id Fetch a store item by id.
 GET /top4seller Fetch the most sold 4 items.
-PUT /updatesold/:id Update sold number by item id
+PUT /updatesold/:id Update sold number by item id.

 ### User APIs
 GET /profile Fetch the profile of current user.
 POST /create-order Place an order under the acount of current user.
 GET /orders Fetch all orders place by the current user.
 PUT /change/name Update username.
 POST /verify-user Verify if user is already in the database.

 ### External APIs
 - Real-time weather API provided by [OpenWeather](https://openweathermap.org/)